tamg1/tammyg1/README.md

 - 👯 I’m looking to collaborate on **Building Projects that can impact the world!**

-- 👨‍💻 Most of my projects are available at [my Github](https://github.com/tammyg1/)
+- 👨‍💻 Most of my projects are available at [My Github](https://github.com/tammyg1/)

-- 📝 I regularly write articles on [my Medium](https://medium.com/@tammyg1)
+- 📝 I regularly write articles on [My Medium](https://medium.com/@tammyg1)

 - 📫 How to reach me **tammymg1@students.cs.ubc.ca or [My Linkedin](https://linkedin.com/in/tammyg1)**